 Commenting, Kris Kelly, head of HSEQ and support services at ADT Workplace said: “We are really proud to be among one of the first organisations in our sector to commit to the new ISO 45003 certification.
-The team has worked really hard over recent years to improve our wellbeing support package for our people – which includes flexible working, access to an EAP, BUPA cover, a partnership with mental health organisation, Mates in Mind, and a comprehensive wellbeing events calendar.
+The team has worked really hard over recent years to improve our wellbeing support package – which includes flexible working, access to an EAP, BUPA cover, a partnership with mental health organisation, Mates in Mind, and a comprehensive wellbeing events calendar.

 “By adopting a proactive and preventative approach to supporting the mental wellbeing of our people, we are already seeing a host of benefits including increased employee commitment and productivity, a more resilient workforce and improved retention, and reduced absenteeism.
 This certification will formalise much of what we already do, as well as help continually improve and enhance the support we provide.”